 School of Health Sciences - College of Health and Human Services

 Colleen Croxall, Ph.D.
 School Director

 For specific requirements refer to the General Education Program .

 Effective with the January 2015 Application notebook cycle to the Coordinated Program in Dietetics (CP) the following prerequisite courses to the Professional Phase will be required:

-The following prerequisites are to be completed prior to start of Professional Phase.
+The following prerequisite courses are to be completed prior to the start of the Professional Phase.